iotaledger/documentation/channels/0.1/introduction/get-started.md

     It may take a minute or two to download and compile the dependencies.

-    In the console, you should see that the messages were sent.
+    In the console, you should see that the message was sent.

     ```bash
     Channel address: ESSPLXFXCODZEDRDZ9MEVSQAEDB9ENELCZD9YEWJZTMWFEPSONIMPATCBTKBOSEX9KCESXEWD9MIZSAPT